 This is his expat story.

-Tell us about your expat story.
+Tell us about your expat move.

 What did you find were the best ways of making friends as an expat abroad?